pvaladez/petervaladez.com/content/posts/modifying-the-gatsby-twitter-plugin.md

 just a problem on my site.
 Recently, I was browsing a major news site on my iPhone, and the page had a bunch of embedded tweets.
 I was out of my house, so the speed of my phone's internet connection probably played a role.
-But several times I was in the middle of a paragraph and the text was jerked away from because a tweet needed to load.
+But several times I was in the middle of a paragraph and the text was jerked away because a tweet needed to load.
 Chrome, Firefox, Edge, and even Opera all support [scroll anchoring](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-anchor/Guide_to_scroll_anchoring), but sadly scroll anchoring is not supported on Safari for MacOS or iOS.
-So, basically all iphones have a terrible experience with respect to this problem.
+So, basically all iPhones have a terrible experience with respect to this problem... _if you don't control the loading of assets carefully like I'm doing with my embedded tweet._

 ### My Solution

-When you click the "Embed Tweet" menu option on a tweet you will get a blockquote and a link to Twitter's widget.js javascript file.
+When you click the "Embed Tweet" menu option on [Twitter.com](https://twitter.com/anniebombanie_/status/1304087153559965698) you will get a blockquote and a link to Twitter's widget.js javascript file.
 The plugin, gatsby-plugin-twitter, tells you to grab only the blockquote and put it in your markdown.
-You should have something like this:
+You should have something like
+this:

 ```html{numberLines: true}
 <blockquote class="twitter-tweet">